NicWir/QurvE/cran-comments.md

 The package contains three detailed vignettes/manuals formatted in HTML.
 They are built quickly with images available online but require a certain file size.
 I hope that this is still acceptable.

 The accompanying 'shiny app' represents an extensive front-end solution that provides access to all the funtionalities of the `QurvE`package.
 The `app.R` alone has a size of 892 KB and two high-quality pictures have a combined file size of 483 KB

+## Resubmission changes

+Removed 'GithubRepo' and 'GithubUsername' fields from Description